 Before Williams can modify or construct any new pipeline facilities, the company must obtain a Certificate of Public Convenience and Necessity from the Federal Energy Regulatory Commission (FERC), in addition to various other permits (click here to view a list of major permits required for the project).

 The project was pre-filed with FERC in May 2016 (Docket No. PF16-5).
 All documents and correspondence submitted to or issued by FERC regarding the project can be accessed by referencing the docket number on FERC’s website.
+Open houses during the summer of 2016 to gather public input on the project.

 Williams intends to file a Certificate Application with FERC in the spring of 2017.
 FERC will prepare an environmental assessment of the project using information included in the Certificate Application.
 If FERC determines that the project is environmentally acceptable – and is satisfied the project is in the public interest – it will issue Williams an order granting a Certificate of Public Convenience and Necessity.